-When you add a dataset as a layer to a map or scene, you often only want to work with and draw a subset of the features.
-For example, you may want to display only the cities that exceed a certain population threshold, or only the streams that are not intermittent.
-You construct definition queries to filter exactly the features you want available in the map.
+When you add a dataset as a layer to a map or scene, sometimes you only want to work with and draw a subset of the features in the dataset.
+Examples include:

 Definition queries are comprised of one or more clauses.
 They are written in SQL syntax, constructed using the query builder.
-See Write a query in the query builder to learn how to work with clauses and queries, and save and load queries from files.
+See Write a query in the query builder to learn how to work with clauses and queries and how to save and load queries from files.

 To create a definition query on a layer, follow these steps:

-- Ensure the layer or table is selected in the Contents pane.
+- Ensure the layer is selected in the Contents pane.

-- Under Feature Layer, on the Data tab, in the Definition Query group, click Build Definition Query to open the Layer Properties dialog box with its Definition Query tab open.
+- Under Feature Layer, on the Data tab, in the Definition Query group, click to open the Layer Properties dialog box with its Definition Query tab open.

 - Click New definition query.